erling-d-andersen/parallel-tasks-in-C/README.md

-# Parallelizing C code: Whar are the options
+# Parallelizing C code: What are the options

 This repository contains no code but rather describe my finding about writing parallel problems in C